Skip to content

 INFO

 The character parameter affects the melodic profile of the fugue subject or primary thematic material.
-It has the most noticeable effect on fugal forms (Fugue, Prelude and Fugue, Toccata and Fugue, Fantasia and Fugue), where the subject defines the character of the entire piece.
+It has the most noticeable effect on fugal forms, where the subject defines the character of the entire piece.
+Two combinations are forbidden and throw: chorale_prelude rejects playful/restless, and toccata_and_fugue rejects noble.

 Scale Modes